ellennickles/xphoto-s22/README.md

 60% - 62.5% D-, and
 0% - 60% F

 In general, A indicates excellent work, B indicates good work, C indicates satisfactory work, and D indicates passable work and is the lowest passing grade.
 F indicates failure.
-There are some additional grades—P for pass, W for Withdrawal—which are granted administratively.
+There are some additional grades: P for pass and  W for Withdrawal—which are granted administratively.
+Please note that IMA majors need a C or higher to satisfy their IMA requirements, i.e. receiving a D will not count for credit towards the IMA major.

 ## Statements
 ### Academic Integrity